AdobeDocs/contributor.pt-BR/help/writing-essentials/markdown.md

 Exibido:

-Isso é `inline code` em um parágrafo de texto.
+This is `inline code` within a paragraph of text.

 Isso é um bloco de código cercado: